LawlessXD/my-cookbook/README.md

 16. The application is now deployed and can be viewed on [Heroku](https://mycookbook-dl.herokuapp.com/).

-## Acknowledgement & Credits
+## Credits

-I would like to thank my mentor Precious Ijege for his guidance and support throughout the project review sessions and Anna Greaves for a very informative guide to setting up environment variables.
+### Content

-I would like to credit https://github.com/MiroslavSvec/DCD_lead for the login and register functionality.
+I would like to credit [MirslavSvec](https://github.com/MiroslavSvec/DCD_lead) for the login and register functionality.

-How to add fields dynamically was achieved following the guide at https://www.codexworld.com/add-remove-input-fields-dynamically-using-jquery/
+How to add fields dynamically was achieved following the guide at [Codeworld](https://www.codexworld.com/add-remove-input-fields-dynamically-using-jquery/)

 ### Media

-The recipes used on the site are taken from [BBC Good Food Recipes](https://www.bbcgoodfood.com/recipes),
+The recipe images used on the site are taken from [BBC Good Food Recipes](https://www.bbcgoodfood.com/recipes).

+### Acknowledgment

+I would like to thank my mentor Precious
+ Ijege for his guidance and support throughout the project review sessions.

+I would also like to thank [Anna Greaves](https://code-institute-room.slack.com/team/UF94247RB) for a very informative [guide to setting up environment variables](https://code-institute-room.slack.com/archives/CP07TN38Q/p1576743956008500).